ameya225/TDI/README.md

-# The Data Incubator Semifinal challenge
+# The Data Incubator Capstone Project

 This repository contains the project proposal for The Data Incubator Fellowship (Semifinal challenge).